xillio/TDK-Boilerplate-Java/README.md

 [LocHub](https://lochub.com) and [HelloTranslate](https://hellotranslate.com) are translation middleware platforms by [Xillio](https://xillio.com) connecting content owners and the translation providers as seamlessly as possible.

 The platforms come with a content framework built by Xillio.
-After initial definition of a connection to your content, you can navigate the repositories with content browser and pickup content for translation manually or automate the selection based on metadata.
+After initial definition of a connection to a content repository, user can navigate the repository with a content browser and pickup content for translation manually or automate the selection based on metadata.

-Translation Development Kit (aka TDK) is a way how to integrate your content into this content framework and use all the described features with your content.
-To integrate your content you can choose your favorite technology and you need to build a web service capable of
+Translation Development Kit (aka TDK) is a way how to integrate your content into this content framework and use all the described features with any of your content.
+To integrate your content repository you can choose your favorite technology, and build a web service capable of

 * delivering the metadata of your content
 * navigating your content repository